7targets/7targets-docs/_posts/2021-06-12-how-to-get-notified-when-someone-is-clicking-your-link.md

 ![image](../../images/link-click-notification-3.jpg)

-Sharing open calendly slots enables to prevent the 'what time' related back and forth emails shaving off one week in sales cycle.
+Sharing open calendly slots prevents the ‘what time’ related back and forth emails shaving off one week in the sales cycle.

 If you have any further doubts you can directly mail us at info@7targets.com.